ryan-codingintrigue/Messi/README.md

-# Messi
+# Messi 2.0
 A simple message plugin for jQuery.

-Copyright 2012, Marcos Esperón: http://marcosesperon.es
+A modernized fork of the plugin by Marcos Esperón: http://marcosesperon.es

 ## About
-Messi is a jQuery plugin to show clean, elegant messages in a simple way.
+Messi is a Javascript plugin to show clean, elegant messages in a simple way.
 With Messi you will avoid to use default JavaScript alert notifications or new windows to provide extended information to the user.

 Display text, html content, images and ajax requests with 5KB code.